aj-stein-nist/okrs/presentation.md

 ### Who changes?

 - Focus initial change on fabrication
+    - Not just fabs then tool makers for fabs
     - Largest leverage, biggest gaps
 - After adoption by fabrication companies, expand in order of traceability difficulty
     - post-silicon